IQSS/geoconnect/heroku_setup.md

 # Install "Add-Ons"

 Install the following Add-Ons.
-Most of the Add-Ons will create environment settings used "geoconnect.settings.heroku".
+Several of the Add-Ons will create config variables used by "geoconnect.settings.heroku".

 From the Heroku dashboard, go to the "Resources" section.